eharada/Data_Viz_Redesign_Project/README.md

 ![image](https://user-images.githubusercontent.com/32119820/31678150-0cea0964-b322-11e7-9694-4daa967a01fe.png)

 In the above map, the darker colors mean that those states have the biggest gap between high and low support.
 We can see that Oregon is the darkest color, while its neighboring states, Washington and California, are on the lighter end.
-Oregon has the biggest variance which shows that employees are very unsure of wellness programs.
+Oregon has the biggest variance, which shows that employees are very unsure of wellness programs.
 Meanwhile Washington and California have roughly an even amount of employees who are feel supported versus those who are unsure.
 California has more than triple the population size than Oregon but is still able to maintain more balance for mental health support.

-It will a good idea for tech companies in Oregon to learn from California and Washington to see how they set up their mental wellness benefits.
+The next step is for tech companies in Oregon to learn from California and Washington to see how they set up their mental wellness benefits.
 Oregon should then implement similar programs so that they can attract more employees to their state.
 Although the Bay Area is a popular destination for many employees, Oregon could potentially be on the same playing field if they are able to offer more variety in their benefits.
 Mental health will continue to be a growing topic, so future employees will appreciate the tech company's efforts to support their well-being.
 <br/><br/>

 -----------